James Saumarez, 1st Baron de Saumarez: Latter years and Plymouth Station

 At the Peace of 1814, Saumarez attained the rank of Admiral of the Blue, On 18 July 1819 he was made Rear-Admiral of the United Kingdom.
 On 12 August 1819 he was advanced to the rank of Admiral of the White.
 On 21 November 1821 he was appointed Vice-Admiral of the United Kingdom.
 From 1824 to 1827 he was Commander-in-Chief, Plymouth.
 On 22 July 1830 he was promoted to the rank of Admiral of the Red.
 He was raised to the peerage as Baron de Saumarez in 1831 and died in Guernsey in 1836.
-In memory of Saumarez's achievements, there is a statue of him in the National Maritime Museum in London.
+In memory of Saumarez's achievements, there is a statue of him by John Steell in the National Maritime Museum in London.
 The public bar at the Duke of Normandie Hotel in Saint Peter Port was named after Saumarez and features a portrait of him.

 Relationship with Nelson

 Saumarez and Nelson served together in 1797 and 1798, but their relationship was not a close one.
 In fact on a number of occasions it became quite strained.
 They first clashed after the Battle of Cape St Vincent.
 Saumarez had forced the surrender of the Santissima Trinidad but was unable to capture her because Jervis was forced to break off the engagement.
 Nelson attempted to console Saumarez by telling him that the Spanish had confirmed that the Trinidad had indeed surrendered.
 Saumarez tersely replied "Whoever doubted it, sir?
 I hope there is no need for such evidence to establish the truth of a report of a British officer."

 In May 1798, when Saumarez was appointed to Nelson's squadron in the Mediterranean, Nelson preferred to confer with Troubridge and even though, as the senior captain, Saumarez was technically second in command, he was often left out of their conversations.
 After the Battle of the Nile, while in conversation with Nelson, on the quarterdeck of HMS Vanguard, Saumarez suggested that the tactic of doubling the French line had been a dangerous one as it exposed British ships to 'friendly fire'.
-Before he had a chance to explain, Nelson cut him short and angrily went below.
+Before he had a chance to explain, Nelson cut him off and angrily went below.
 Nelson decided that Saumarez should escort the prizes home, and they never served together again.

-Later Nelson wrote a letter saying, "I could have formed no opinion of Orion that was not favourable to her gallant and excellent commander (Saumarez) and crew".
+Later Nelson wrote a letter saying, "I could have formed no opinion of Orion that was not favourable to her gallant and excellent commander [Saumarez] and crew".
 However, the awkwardness between them remained.